hiyouga/EasyR1/README.md

-# EasyR1

-### An efficient, scalable, multi-modality training framework for Reinforcement Learning based on [veRL](https://github.com/volcengine/verl)
+# EasyR1: An Efficient, Scalable, Multi-Modality RL Training Framework

 This project is a clean fork of the original [veRL](https://github.com/volcengine/verl) project to support vision language models, we thank all the authors for providing such a high-performance RL training framework.